mateusluizfb/postgresql-migration/README.md

 ## PostgreSQL Migration

-A simple migration script written for psql migration management.
+A simple migration script for psql migration management.
 It offers the following commands:

 - migrate help
 - migrate create <name>